love8587/prisma2-docs/prisma-2-cli.md

 ### `prisma2 generate`

-Invokes the generators specified in the Prisma project definition.
+Invokes the generators specified in the Prisma project file.

 ### `prisma2 introspect`

-Introspects the database and generates a Prisma schema from it.
+Introspects the database and generates a data model from it.

 ## Lift

 ### `prisma2 lift save`

-Creates a new migration folder based on current datamodel changes.
+Creates a new migration folder based on current data model changes.

 ### `prisma2 lift up`